 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

 ||Availability||Available to all students

 Engineers design things.
-The 'things' that Civil, Structural and Environmental engineers design include buildings, flood prevention schemes, bridge repairs, highway maintenance strategies, or 100 year city strategies.
-We do not always design new things; very often we need to come up with ways to maintain or strengthen our existing infrastructure.
-Engineering is fundamentally creative, and Tools for Engineering Design 2 helps develop the skills needed for Engineering Design.
+The 'things' that engineers design range from mile-high skyscrapers to underwater vehicles, from flood prevention schemes for informal settlements, to wind turbines, from single use PPE for hospitals to 100-year city strategies.
+We design things that need to fit into and strengthen our existing infrastructure.
+Engineering, therefore, is fundamentally creative, and Tools for Engineering Design 2 helps develop the skills needed for Engineering Design.

 A key aspect of design is that there are no single correct answers.
 It is relatively straightforward to come up with a solution that works; the challenge for a good designer is to come up with the 'best' solution.
 That is not straightforward: some solutions might be impractical or unsafe to build, some might use materials that cannot be found locally, some will be very expensive or poor aesthetically.
 Designers often work with incomplete information, a Client who changes their mind part way through the project, or contradicting requirements.
 Iteration is always needed to find the 'best' design solution.

 Tools for Engineering Design 2 helps students develop a 'toolbox' of strategies for tackling open-ended design problems.
-The course introduces the challenges of iterative design through a series of short group projects and tasks.
-The projects gradually build students' awareness of and confidence in tackling conceptual design problems, a thread that is picked up in the third year course 'Conceptual Design for Civil Engineers 3' and elsewhere in the degree programme.
+The course introduces the challenges of iterative design through short group projects and tasks.
+The projects gradually build students' awareness of and confidence in tackling conceptual design problems, a thread that is fundamental through engineering degree programmes.

 The course covers:

 - Design, build, re-design project